alanbernstein/treemonger/README.md

 treemonger is a GUI app out of necessity; TUI tools like [ncdu](https://dev.yorhel.nl/ncdu) also have their place, but the pixel-level effect I'm looking for requires a canvas.

 In lieu of a fully-featured GUI, the app window is just a canvas.
-UI actions are accessible via simple keystrokes and mouse buttons.
+UI actions are accessible via keyboard/mouse shortcuts and a context menu.

 example:
 ![example image](./example.png)